moveit/moveit2_tutorials/doc/how_to_contribute/how_to_write_how_to_guides.rst

 #.
 Add any system or equipment requirements for this how-to so users know if this how-to is appropriate for them.

 #.
-Layout the individual action steps and do not leave out necessary intermediate steps.
+Lay out the individual action steps and do not leave out necessary intermediate steps.

 #.
 Create a "Further Reading" section that links to amplifying information.